The Complete History of Protein Powder

 The cheesemaking process is highly inefficient.
 In fact, it can take upwards of 10 liters of milk to make a single kilogram (2.2 pounds) of cheese.
 Along with that kilogram of cheese, comes nine kilograms of “waste,” in the form of liquid whey.

 For a long time, whey was dumped down the drain (or in the river), fed to pigs, or spread onto crop fields.
-However, with changes to waste disposal laws, dairy manufacturers had to find something else to do with their waste, and it just a short while, they would realize their “waste” was liquid gold.
+However, with changes to waste disposal laws, dairy manufacturers had to find something else to do with their waste.

 What Makes Whey Protein in Particular So Special?

-Well, aside from its ridiculously high bioavailability, leucine content, and robust amino acid profile, whey protein also has several “functional” components, including ones known to support immune system function.
+Aside from its high bioavailability, leucine content, and robust amino acid profile, whey protein also has several “functional” components, including ones known to support immune system function.

 Table 1: Main components and actions of whey protein